cameronr/GoogleAppEngineAuth/README.md

 #### Captchas

-If a CAPTCHA is required, the authCaptchaTestNeededFor delegate mathod will be called.
-In order to auth succesfully, you should display the CAPTCHA image to the user and ask them to enter what they see.
-You will also need to pass the captchaToken back to either GoogleClientLogin or GoogleAppEngineAuth.
+If a CAPTCHA is required, the authCaptchaTestNeededFor delegate method will be called.
+In order to auth successfully, you should display the CAPTCHA image to the user and ask them to enter what they see.
+Then, you'll need to pass what they entered along with the captchaToken back to either GoogleClientLogin or GoogleAppEngineAuth.